Jean-Baptiste Bellynck

 Recent and Future Conferences

-Oftentimes, I take detailed notes of conference talks.
+Sometimes, I take detailed notes of conference talks.
 Conferences where I gave a talk are highlighted with a star*.

 Image of Jean-Baptiste Bellynck